Joseph Coombs

 Joseph Coombs (born June 15, 1952 in Montrose, Chaguanas) is a retired athlete from Trinidad and Tobago who specialized in the 400 metres and 4 x 400 metres relay.

-He attended the University of Alabama.
+Coombs was an NJCAA champion sprinter for Essex County College in 1977.
+He was an NCAA champion sprinter for the Alabama Crimson Tide track and field team, anchoring the winning 4 × 400 m relay team at the 1978 NCAA Indoor Track and Field Championships.

 He now resides with his wife and his children.